Aitor4/BDAPRO-Learning-rate-SGD/README.md

 The purpose of this project is the implementation of 8 different stochastic gradient descent algorithms that employ learning rate adaptation techniques in Spark and the study of their performance using different algorithms (logistic regression, SVM, linear regression...) and different datasets (sparse and dense).

 So far, we have implemented the different algorithms and tested them in a small, sparse dataset (https://archive.ics.uci.edu/ml/datasets/adult).
+For the test of this dataset, we compute the whole gradients for each iteration (batch gradient descent) as it makes the convergence faster and more stable.
+Due to the distributed nature of Spark, still each partition computes a fraction of all the examples (in parallel) which are then accumulated.
 The testing accuracies running on a local machine for the logistic regression algorithm have been the following:

 Running until convergence (precision = 0.001)